 Smoky Beet and Quinoa Veggie Burgers

 I think these Smoky Beet and Quinoa Veggie Burgers have all these requirements.
-My favorite thing about them is the flavor.
+My favorite thing about them is the smoky flavor.
 Not only do these burgers get some flavor punch from the veggies, but also from BBQ sauce and Love Beets Smoky BBQ Shredded Beets, both of which give the burgers a nice smoky flavor.

-In this recipe, I definitely recommend using the Love Beets Smoky BBQ Shredded Beets for that extra flavor.
+In this quinoa burger recipe, I definitely recommend using the Love Beets Smoky BBQ Shredded Beets for that extra flavor.
 But if you can’t find them, you can definitely cook and shred your own beets.

-They are also definitely full of nourishment as they are a combination of quinoa, shredded beets, bell peppers, onion, mushrooms, garlic, and almond flour.
+These veggie burgers are also definitely full of nourishment as they are a combination of quinoa, shredded beets, bell peppers, onion, mushrooms, garlic, and almond flour.
 There is definitely no lacking of nutrition in these burgers!

 As for texture – these are on the softer side.
 I found that refrigerating the burger mixture for at least 30 minutes before forming them into patties made it a LOT easier.
 I also did a combination of frying the patties in coconut oil for a crisp outside.
 And then baking them in the oven to finish off the cooking, which made sure the inside firmed up without the outside getting too crispy.